 In the heart of Venice’s San Marco square, the famous carnival is underway.
 Elena, the daughter of General Attilio, arrives for the first time since she was a young child.
 Her father, reluctant to let her go, insists that she is accompanied by one of his soldiers.
 Luca, a young apprentice to stall-holder, Timeo, spots Elena in the crowd and is immediately besotted.
 Upon approaching her, he offers to show her the sights of the carnival.
 She agrees, but only if he first rids her of the soldier.
 With great ease, Luca achieves this, and the pair escape together into the festivities.
 (Under Venetian Skies)

 As the pair wander the streets of Venice, Elena tells of how, when she was younger, she used to visit the carnival with her mother.
-But, upon her mother’s death, Attilio became evermore protective of his daughter, forbidding her to venture out to experiences the dangers of the city.
-Elena goes on to express to her Luca her desires to break free of her sheltered lifestyle, and see more of the world.
+But, upon her mother’s death, Attilio became evermore protective of his daughter, forbidding her to venture out to experience the dangers of the city.
+Elena goes on to express the desire to break free of her sheltered lifestyle, and see more of the world.
 (Go and See the World)

 The pair are suddenly interrupted by the arrival of Attilio, furious at Elena and her actions.
 Luca intercedes on her behalf and, together, they manage to convince the general to act more leniently towards his daughter.
 He agrees to her visiting the carnival again, with Luca, all the while musing on how much like her mother Elena has become.
 (See Her Again) Elsewhere, the Ottomans prepare for an upcoming war.